 the Rite of Illumination, around Candlemas, again connects with infant baptism in praying that the children continue to walk in the light of Christ.

-Dates for Sacramental Preparation and Services, Sacrament of Reconciliation Session 2018 –19 to follow
+Download the dates for Sacramental Preparation and Services, Sacrament of Reconciliation Session 2018 –19 (PDF)

 Primary 4 children

 Then, before Confirmation, Primary 4 children celebrate another three Rites with the parish community at Sunday Eucharist:

 Presentation of the Gospels, where the children are presented with a copy of the Gospel of the current liturgical year

 Presentation of the Creed, when the children have the opportunity to confirm all that we believe

 Presentation of the Lord’s Prayer, where the children receive the prayer as the model of all Christian prayer, said each time the community gathers.